Do Electric Vehicles Save Money and Help the Environment?

 EVs also require lower periodic maintenance.
 Hundreds of interconnecting parts power a gas-fueled vehicle, which variably increases chances for defects.
 Maintenance issues include frequent oil changes, filter replacements, tuneups, exhaust repairs and other servicing requirements.

 Electric cars, however, operate on one single component, the electric motor, requiring minimal upkeep.
-Maintenance for EVs is estimated to cost $330 less than gas-powered vehicles, or $949 annually.
+Maintenance for EVs is estimated to cost an average of $330 less than gas-powered vehicles, or $949, on average, annually.

 Electric Vehicle Federal Tax Credit